Annual Competition Guidelines

 CONCERNING THE ABOVE, PLEASE NOTE: NO ELECTRONIC SUBMISSIONS — HARD COPIES ONLY

 DEADLINE: Simply postmarked by August 31st.
 (Do not waste money on overnight express, registered, or certified mail.
 All that’s requested is that the package be postmarked by August 31.)
-Response will be by November 30th.
+Response will be mailed out by November 30th.

 FINANCIAL REMUNERATION: $250/US royalty advance for each piece selected, with an equal share of licensing royalties when produced.